APSPDCL and TSSPDCL Websites and Electricity Bill SMS are not in Telugu

 A Social Initiative by www.teluguconnect.net

-Mail will be sent to Nodal Officer, Telangana and Principal & Special Secretary of AP
+Mail will be sent to Principal & Special Secretaries of AP and Telangana

 Dear Sir,